Paschimbanga Bangla Akademi: Origins

 Bengal Academy of Literature, the first academic association to regulate and promote Bengali language and literature was set up in Kolkata under the chairmanship of Benoy Krishna Dev in 1893.
 In April 1894, the academy was reorganized and rechristened as Bangiya Sahitya Parishad, and Romesh Chunder Dutt became the first president of it.
 Scholars like Chandranath Bose, Dwijendranath Tagore, Jagadish Chandra Bose, Prafulla Chandra Roy, Satyendranath Tagore, Haraprasad Shastri, Ramendra Sundar Trivedi later served the Parishad as presidents.
 Rabindranth Tagore (Vice-president: 1894–96, 1901, 1905–1909, 1917; Special Delegate: 1910) himself was closely associated to the institution since its inception.

 Bangiya Sahitya Parishad is the first academic institution on matters pertaining to Bengali language.
 It endeavored to compile standard Bengali dictionary, grammar and terminologies, both philosophical and scientific, to collect and publish old and medieval Bengali manuscripts, and to carry out translation from other language into Bengali and research on history, philosophy and science.
 During the 20th century, the affairs concerning the promotion of Bengali language did not remain a sole responsibility of Bangiya Sahitya Parishad.
 As language prospered and literature enriched, a need of linguistic reform as well as an authority to enforce the reforms was felt by the scholars of the time.
 In the late 1930s, Rabindranath Tagore asked the University of Calcutta to determine the rules of Bengali spelling and Shyama Prasad Mukherjee, the then Vice-Chancellor of the university, set up a committee to look over the subject in November 1935.
 In May 1936, a standard rule for Bengali spelling was first imposed.
 These rules were later amended by Rabindranath Tagore and other scholars and practiced at academic level in all over Bengal for next 70 years.
 After the partition of Bengal in 1947, the Bangla Academy in Dhaka was established in 1955 by then governor of East Pakistan A. K. Fazlul Huq.
 In 1990, the Bangla Academy enforced new regulations for Bengali spelling.
 In West Bengal, various prominent institutions backed the process of development of the language, but that resulted in inconsistencies in it.
 For example, Rajsekhar Basu and Ananda Bazaar Patrika tried to simplify Bengali spelling; but instead of rationalizing the spelling system, it aroused controversy over the authority of such bodies.
 Even institutions like Visva-Bharati University failed in the task.
 In 1962, the Government of West Bengal started using Bengali for all official purposes.
 Since then, a need for an official regulator of the language has been felt.
-In 1986, with the general consent of Bengali intellectuals of the time, the Government of West Bengal inaugurated West Bengal Bangla Academy as a wing of the Information and Cultural Affairs Department of the was set up.
+In 1986, with the general consent of Bengali intellectuals of the time, the Government of West Bengal inaugurated the Pashchimbanga Bangla Akademi as a wing of the Information and Cultural Affairs Department of the was set up.
 Afterward it was converted into a society and registered under Societies Registration Act.
 On 8 December 1994, it was declared an autonomous governmental body.